Sp3rick/GroupHelp/README.md

 -cleanHTML() may be not applyed in some text where it should, and nothing assure that it's 100% able to clean everything needed for telegram api

 -if you add a new permission on userPerms object, every userPerms object should be updated adding that, otherwise this may cause incorrect result in sumUserPerms

+-in some unkown cases you may get stuck in exceptions menu and SafeGram.js will block any user request due too high accumulated volume of something pending